Consensys/quorum-wizard/README.md

 Note: `npx` is also way to run npm modules without the need to actually install the module.
 Due to quorum-wizard needing to download and cache the quorum binaries during network setup, using `npx quorum-wizard` will not work at this time.

+## Interacting with the Network

+To explore the features of Quorum and deploy a private contract, follow the instructions on [Interacting with the Network](docs/Interacting.md)

 ## Developing
 Clone this repo to your local machine.